odea-project/qAlgorithms/report/discussion_tests.md

 To which degree the results are transferable to, for example, a QTOF, would require a series being measured on both.
 At the time of writing, no series of profile TOF data was availvable for comparisons.

+Some applications for system stability visualisation in the environmental sciences will deal with data that is subject to seasonal changes.
+Here, critical values for out-of-control sitautions should not be based on the entirety of the data but only a relatively recent subset.
+Similarly, if a change to the instrumentation is made, there needs to be a user friendly way to exclude previous measurements from indfluencining the baseline of new measurements.

 # planned Expansions to qAlgorithms
 Data visualisation is currently (19.08.2024) not implemented for qAlgorithms.